Vader-Femi/Devfesttttt/README.md

  * Room Database for well, the database
  * Google's One Tap Client Client to log in and get the profile picture, email, and name from your phone
- * Wear's CapabilityClient APIs i.e MessageClient to start the wear activity from your phone (because you can) and DataClient for sending your profile picture, email, and name to the paired Wear device
+ * Wear's CapabilityClient APIs i.e MessageClient to start the wear activity from your phone (because you can) and DataClient for sending your profile picture, email, and name to the paired Wear device (Shoutout to github.com/android/wear-os-samples)